City of Golden Strategic Action Plan

 Hi - When do you anticipate having the first draft of the Comp Plan available for review?

-Feedback asked about 1 year ago
+Feedback asked over 1 year ago

 Hi there.
 The Comp Plan is different than the Strategic Action Plan.
 You can find information about the Comprehensive Plan on that project's page of this site.
 The current timeline for the Comp Plan is: